edoardottt/awesome-hacker-search-engines/README.md

 - [Lupovis](https://prowl.lupovis.io/) - Analyze and collect data on Internet-wide scans and attacks in real-time.
 We use this data to identify and classify malicious actors.
 - [AbuseIPDB](https://www.abuseipdb.com/) - Check the report history of any IP address to see if anyone else has reported malicious activities.
 - [Sucuri SiteCheck](https://sitecheck.sucuri.net/) - Check websites for known malware, viruses, blacklisting status, website errors, out-of-date software, and malicious code.
+- [Spamhaus](https://spamhaus.com) - Protect and investigate using IP and domain reputation data

 ### Web History